stephane/libmodbus/docs/modbus_enable_quirks.md

 - `MODBUS_QUIRK_REPLY_TO_BROADCAST` force a reply to a broacast request when the device is a slave in RTU mode (should be enabled on the slave device).

-You can combine the flags by using the OR logical operator.
+You can combine the flags by using the bitwise OR operator.

 ## Return value